 Poppyland Songs;Life On A Cliff Edge

 I was inspired by a collection of journals written by my great great Aunt Kit (Christobel Hood) who lived in the house I grew up in in Sidestrand, North Norfolk.
 She had interviewed her neighbours and gathered lyrics, poems, stories and local lore from pre WW1 North Norfolk.
 These journals inspired me to compose music using words from her journals as well as other stories that I grew up with like Black Shuck and tales of smugglers.

-I am extremely grateful to receive a grant from Arts Council England in order to continue this project.
-I will be picking up where Kit left off and speaking to the current residents of North Norfolk about their lives here over 100 years later.
-Over a period of several months I will gather testimony which I will then use to create more songs and music in a celebration of Life On A Cliff Edge and all those who have lived and died in Poppyland.
+In 2021 I was extremely grateful to receive a grant from Arts Council England in order to continue this project.
+Picking up where Kit left off and speaking to the current residents of North Norfolk about their lives here over 100 years later. l gathered testimony with which I composed more songs and music.
+Poppyland songs has become a celebration of Life On A Cliff Edge in North Norfolk.